Raw Ground MeatShelf Life, Storage, and Spoilage Guide

 Not RecommendedUnsafe

-Raw ground meat should never be stored at room temperature for extended periods.
-Refrigerate or freeze immediately.
+Raw ground meat should never be stored at room temperature or in the pantry due to rapid bacterial growth.
+It must be refrigerated or frozen promptly.

 Refrigerator